markuched13/markuched13.github.io/posts/ctf/sabr/sabr.md

 We see its a 64 bit binary, dynamically linked and its stripped (meaning we won’t be able to see the functions name i.e main func)

-We can also see that the binary has partial relro, it has no canary (so if we can a buffer overflow we won’t be stopped by stack protector), nx enabled (if we can inject shellcode to the stack we won't be able to execute it), no pie ( the address when the binary loads is static)
+We can also see that the binary has partial relro, it has no canary (so if we can perform a buffer overflow we won’t be stopped by stack protector), nx enabled (if we can inject shellcode to the stack we won't be able to execute it), no pie ( the address when the binary loads is static)

 Please forgive me for not explaining those terms well as am not that good at binary exploitation yet